nordeck/.github/docs/CONTRIBUTING.md

 ### How to create a changeset

-1. Run `yarn changeset`
+1. Run `yarn changeset`.
-2. Select which packages you want to include a changeset for (optional if there is only a single one)
+2. Select which packages you want to include a changeset for (optional if there is only a single one).
 3. Select impact of change that you're introducing, using `major` for breaking changes, `minor` for new features, and `patch` otherwise.
 We use `minor` instead of `major` changes while packages are below version `1.0.0`.
-4. Explain your changes in the generated changeset, you can include screenshots too!.
+4. Explain your changes in the generated changeset, you can include screenshots too!
-5. Add generated changeset to Git
+5. Add generated changeset to Git.
-6. Push the commit with your changeset to the branch associated with your PR
+6. Push the commit with your changeset to the branch associated with your PR.

 For more information, checkout [adding a changeset](https://github.com/atlassian/changesets/blob/master/docs/adding-a-changeset.md) documentation in the changesets repository.